ionq/blqs/blqs/README.md

 > H 1
 ```
 Here `program` is `blqs.Program` container of the listed `blqs.Statement`s.
 The
-function annotation turns the `hello_blqs` function into a builder that when called this function returns the built program.
+function annotation turns the `hello_blqs` function into a builder that,
+ when called, returns the built program.

 More interestingly, blqs programs can also take native python functionality,
 like `if` statements, and capture them in blqs objects: